Snehakri022/Snehakri022/README.md

 - 🔭 I’m currently working on Web Design Projects.
 - 🌱 I’m currently learning Machine Learning and Data Science.
 - 👯 I’m looking to collaborate on YouTube
-- 💬 Ask me anything #here
+- 💬 Ask me anything🤓
 - 📫 How to reach me: [Linkdin](https://www.linkedin.com/in/sneha-kumari-152532192/)
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to listen to music and watch movies.